-- droopy brow that crowds the eyes
+- droopy brow that crowds and overwhelms the eyes

 - fatty deposits in lower eye bags

 - weak chin bone creating a double chin

 One reason patients may have misgivings with surgery is the downtime and recovery.
 How much bruising and swelling will there be?
 When can one return to work or exercise?
 When can one appear “normal” and not draw unnecessary attention?

 Initial downtime after surgery may be a few days to weeks, depending on various factors.
 Patients have asked to see early recovery photographs after plastic surgery to assess downtime.
 Keep in mind that individual downtime will vary.

 Eyelid surgery is a relatively minor procedure that may be performed with local anesthesia in select patients.
 Discomfort that patients have described after surgery is usually unremarkable.
 The eyes and brow may feel “tight”.
 The procedure varies from about one to three hours.